luna-rs/luna/data/net/rsa/README.md

 This folder contains the default generated RSA keys for Luna.

-The values for the _public key_ (rsapub.toml) go client side.
+The values for the _public key_ (rsapub.json) go client side.
 If you don't have a setting, you may have to enable RSA in your client.

-The _private key_ (rsapriv.toml) stays in this folder as is.
+The _private key_ (rsapriv.json) stays in this folder as is.
 The values will be automatically parsed on startup.

 # Generating New Keys